Follow Us :

 • Quenching process as a source of Nitrosamine contamination

-• Lack of process optimization and control
+• Lack of process optimisation and control

 • If nitrous acid is used to quench residual azide during tetrazole ring formation